PART E: Subject-wise Passing Condition for Minor/DSC–Multidisciplinary

 duration.

-Practical (P) of two hours a week is considered as one credit.
-The total
+credit, whereas one Practical (P) of two hours a week is considered as one

 the credit weightage for a particular course.